voedger/reqmd/design.md

 Analysis is conducted in few separate passes:

-- ActionFootnote, ActionUpdateStatus
+- Construction of AnalyzerResult.MdActions: ActionFootnote, ActionUpdateStatus
-- ActionAnnotate
+- Construction of AnalyzerResult.MdActions: ActionAnnotate
-- ActionAddFileURL, ActionUpdateHash
+- Construction of AnalyzerResult.Reqmdjsons

-Construction of ActionFootnote and ActionUpdateStatus
+#### Construction of ActionFootnote and ActionUpdateStatus

+- `coverages map[RequirementID]*RequirementCoverage` are calculated from all FileStructures
   - func buildRequirementCoverages()
-  - `coverages map[RequirementID]*RequirementCoverage` are calculated from all FileStructures
   - Note that NewErrDuplicateRequirementID can arise here
   - `coverages.CurrentCoverers` are constructed using FileStructure and FileStructure.CoverageFootnotes.Coverers
   - `coverages.NewCoverers` are constructed using FileStructure.CoverageTags

 - foreach coverage in `coverages`
   - if sorted CoverageURL of the `coverage.currentCoverers` do not match the sorted CoverageURL of the `coverage.newCoverers` then
     - Use helper func `sortCoverersByFileURL()`
     - `newCf CoverageFootnote` is constructed from coverages.newCoverers, coverers are sorted by FileURL
     - string representation `newCfStr string` of newCf is constructed
-    - New ActionFootnote is created using newCfStr as Data
+    - New ActionFootnote is created using newCfStr as Data and added to AnalyzerResult.MdActions
       - `coverageStatus` is set to CoverageStatusWordUncvrd if there are no NewCoverers and to CoverageStatusWordCovered otherwise
-    - New ActionUpdateStatus is created using coverageStatus as Data
+    - New ActionUpdateStatus is created using coverageStatus as Data and added to AnalyzerResult.MdActions

-Construction of ActionAnnotate
+#### Construction of ActionAnnotate

 - foreach coverage in `coverages`
   - if coverage.ActionFootnote is nil and !coverage.Site.IsAnnotated  then
-    - New ActionAnnotate is created using RequirementSite as Data
+    - New ActionAnnotate is created using RequirementSite as Data and added to AnalyzerResult.MdActions

-Construction of ActionAddFileURL and ActionUpdateHash
+#### Construction of ActionAddFileURL and ActionUpdateHash

 - foreach coverage in `coverages`
   - foreach coverer in NewCoverers